WHOOP555/cse15l-lab-reports/CSE15L-Lab-Report-4.md

 <img width="535" alt="image" src="https://user-images.githubusercontent.com/122576045/221514484-4363ad95-1fa2-4518-b071-387847a9dc6c.png">

-9. I then typed `git add ListExamples.java`, to update the changes to the file such that I can commit them to my repository.
-I then typed in `git commit -m ""`
+9. I then typed `git add ListExamples.java` and hit `<enter>`, to update the changes to the file such that I can commit them to my repository.
+I then typed in `git commit -m "Fixed bugs in ListExamples.java"` and hit `<enter>` to commit the changes.
+Lastly, I pushed the changes to my fork of the repository by typing in `git push` and hitting `<enter>`.

 <img width="526" alt="image" src="https://user-images.githubusercontent.com/122576045/221518382-7f664820-0da2-4b16-a9ff-89d4e6cb26b1.png">